abd2re/ib-notes-save/_english.md

 - Case study: post-2008 America

 1. What happened in 2008 ?
-2. How did that affect the American population ()
+2. How did that affect the American population ?
+3. Who are